vaisthesigma/odin-recipes/README.md

 ## Description

 This project is a simple HTML web page that serves as my introduction to web development.
 It includes basic HTML elements, such as headings, paragraphs, and links.
+I've also used a bit of CSS to style my website, mostly using ChatGPT to get the code.
+I can understand and implement all the code I've written for this project.

 ## Usage